-If you’re interested in exploring at least one abbey (normally Melrose), don’t want to navigate the area yourself and would like to add in some extra bonus trips to other sites, then a tour group might be worth considering.
-I haven’t done these trips personally but the Get Your Guide site has many such trips.
-Best thing is that they are reviewed so you know whether others rate them or not.
+If you’re interested in exploring at least one abbey (normally Melrose), don’t want to navigate the area yourself and would like to add in some extra bonus trips to other sites, then a tour like this one might be worth considering.

 If you’re looking for a hotel here’s a recommendation for each of the towns near the abbeys for you to jump start your accommodation search from.

 In the centre of town is the Royal Hotel which is a historic coaching inn and would be a great base to enjoy a trip round the abbeys!